 Future releases of Galera Manager Installer may support other platforms.
 For now, it is recommended you use one of these distributions for Galera Manager Host.
-The Galera Manager itself will, however, manage or monitor clusters that may run on a different platform and nodes that will run either MySQL or MariaDB.
+The Galera Manager itself will, however, https://galeracluster.com/galera-manager/gm-installer.

 Download the Installer